NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 Create an N-pointed star with the outer vertices located on a circle defined by the outer radius.
 The inner vertices are located along the circle defined by the inner radius.
 One of the radius' can be negative which gives an interesting shape.

 ## <a name="xy-to-line"></a>XY to Line
-This creates geodetic lines based on starting and ending coordinates in each table record.
+This creates geodesic lines based on starting and ending coordinates in each table record.
 One of the coordinates can be from a point layer geometry or both can come from the table data itself where each record has a start x-coordinate, start y-coordinate, and an end x-coordinate and end y-coordinate.

 <div style="text-align:center"><img src="doc/xytoline.jpg" alt="XY to Line"></div>